-The School of Graduate Studies creates annually a list of available scholarships and internal applications deadlines.
+The School of Graduate Studies creates annually a list of available scholarships and internal application deadlines.

 Scholarship Application Deadlines for 2018-19 (tenable 2019-20)